-

 100-level: Introduction to Economics

 The first part of the course focuses on microeconomics, a study of individual choices and of group behavior in individual markets: cost-benefit analysis, model of supply and demand, theory of games, rational choice, individual and market demand, welfare properties of market structures.
 The second part explores macroeconomics, a study of the performance of national economies and of the policies that governments use to improve economic performance.
 We apply the IS/LM model to study short-run fluctuations.
-The third part of the course discusses history of economic thought and alternative approaches.200-level: Money, Banking & Finance
+The third part of the course discusses history of economic thought and alternative approaches.200-level: Microeconomics & Behavior

 The course investigates rational consumer choice and demand, choice under uncertainty, altruism, cognitive limitations, production, costs, perfect competition, monopoly, labor, capital, externalities and property rights, government, and general and partial equilibrium theory.
 We also discuss heterodox approaches, such as Austrian economics, Marxist political economy, institutionalism, and the Chicago School of Economics.
 The course will also pay attention to academic research and paper writing in economics.